Navigating the Financial Landscape: How Advisors Make Money

-The CFP Board defines a fee-only financial advisor as someone compensated solely by the client, with neither the advisor nor any related party receiving compensation that is contingent on the purchase or sale of a financial product.
+The CFP Board defines a fee-only financial advisor as someone compensated solely by the client, with neither the advisor nor any related party receiving compensation contingent on the purchase or sale of a financial product.
 This means that anyone associated with a broker-dealer or insurance licensed cannot call themselves fee-only and has major conflicts of interest in their recommendations and business model.
 They can obviously mitigate these conflicts of interest and find ways to work around them.
 Still, a fee-only advisor has chosen to eliminate these inherent conflicts of interest from their business model to serve their clients better.